realcr/mailman_docker/README.md

 	sudo ./build_images

 This will build the Docker images mailman_server and mailman_data.
+(Note that you don't have to redo this step even if you change server.conf.
+This step is independent of server.conf)

 ### Starting the server: